project-allocator/project-allocator/README.md

 ./scripts/setup_dev.sh
 ```

+Make sure you have the necessary dependencies if the script prompts you to install them.

-This will complete the following tasks for you:
+If you follow the instructions printed by the script, it will complete the following tasks for you:

 - Clone the required repositories.
   - From the same GitHub account/orgnaisation which this repository was cloned from.